 Jacqueline Grise is chair of Cooley's antitrust and competition practice group.
 Her practice focuses on the defense of corporate clients in connection with domestic and international mergers and acquisitions, as well as antitrust counseling and other non-merger matters.
 She regularly represents clients before the FTC, the DOJ and numerous foreign antitrust enforcement agencies.
 Jackie has extensive experience counseling clients through the HSR merger review process, including advocating before the agencies, responding to second requests and coordinating antitrust defense strategies in countries around the world.
 Her clients span a broad range of industries, including life sciences, pharmaceuticals, medical devices, technology, consumer and food products, computer and data storage, media, industrial equipment, retail, and aerospace.
 She currently serves as a Vice-Chair of the ABA Antitrust Healthcare and Pharmaceuticals Committee and is co-editor of the ABA Antitrust Section’s book entitled Antitrust Aspects of the Pharmaceutical Industry (2nd).

 Zhong Zhang is a Senior Economist at Bates White with expertise in financial market microstructure and cryptocurrency.
 Dr. Zhang has worked extensively in the empirical analysis of high-frequency trading data from equity and fixed income markets.
 He is an expert in the mechanism design and the blockchain technical features of Bitcoin’s ecosystem and has published multiple articles on market microstructure and cryptocurrency in industry journals.
+He is founding chief editor of Hong Kong-based nonprofit publication Crypto Review.
 Prior to joining Bates White, Dr. Zhang was assistant professor at City University of Hong Kong, where he taught algorithmic trading and derivatives and conducted research in quantitative finance and cryptocurrency.
 Dr. Zhang received his PhD from Indiana University Kelley School of Business, where he studied financial economics.